isedwards/kb/linux/cron.md

 - /var/spool/cron/crontabs/
 - /etc/cron.*/

 Also, make sure you leave a blank line at the end of your crontab files and ensure the files are not writable by group/other, otherwise folklore laments that you may be silently torpedoed.
+Apparently `man 8 cron` (on Debian) also says that files in `/etc/cron.d/` may only contain alphanumeric characters, '-' and '_'.
+Specifically, no dots.

 Ansible
 =======